ivpk/uapi/openapi/docs.md

 - <span class="green">version</span> - data schema version of a dataset.
 - <span class="green">model</span> - a set of objects provided under the same data model.
-- <span class="green">id</span> - unique object identifier in UUID format.
+- <span class="green">id</span> - unique object identifier in UUID, integer, string, or Base32 format.
-- <span class="green">revision</span> - unique identifier for an older object version in UUID format.
+- <span class="green">revision</span> - unique identifier for an older object version in UUID, integer, string, or Base32 format.
 - <span class="green">property</span> - a subresource used for some property data types liek files or arrays, in order to retrieve large content blobs.
 - <span class="green">action</span> - an action performed with objects or a